 Fertilizing your plants can sometimes be a bit overwhelming if you are unsure of what to use.
 It is essential though to use fertilizers when you are looking to get the best out of your plants, as most soils will not provide the essential long term nutrients needed for full plant potential.
 Whenever you see a fertilizer product, it will usually have three letters and/or numbers listed on the front.
 These are important and tell a great deal about what this fertilizer will do.
 Plants will only need fertilizer during active growth periods.
 So if the plants are dormant they don’t need feeding.

-Nitrogen, Phosphorus, and Potassium (or Potash) (N,P,K) are what the numbers refer to.
-They are always listed in this order and the numbers tell you the percentage of each component present.
+Nitrogen, Phosphorus, and Potassium (or Potash) (N,P,K) are what the numbers are refering to.
+They are always listed in this order and the numbers with the letters will tell you the percentage of each component present.

 Nitrogen (N) is the first chemical listed, and helps with rapid plant growth and promotes green leafy foliage, thus providing the necessary ingredients to produce lush green lawns.
 Lawn fertilizers will frequently have a high first number for just this purpose.
 (20-5-5) Plants with sufficient nitrogen reflect a healthy, deep green color.
 Keep in mind that using more Nitrogen will stimulate the plants to put out lots of nice green foliage, but this can be at the expense of prohibiting fruit and/or flower production.